chini5ko/ColumbiaUnixWebsite/README.md

 This tutorial is for Window users.
 1. Donwload WinSCP to transfer yor files from your computer to Columbia's server.
-* SSH is to edit your file from the terminal. (you dont really) need to download this
+* SSH is to edit your file from the terminal. (you dont really) need to download PuTTy
 2. Edit the html, which is provided, template such as name, about your major, and image names...
 3. Logging to your WinSCP and drag the file from your Computer to Columbia server.